Charitable Giving and Estate Planning

 Understanding inheritance tax

-By including charitable giving in a will, this also has the benefit of the charitable exemption for inheritance tax i.e. passing tax free and reducing your estate before inheritance tax is calculated.
+By including charitable giving in a Will, this also has the benefit of the charitable exemption for inheritance tax i.e. passing tax free and reducing your estate before inheritance tax is calculated.
 This can, therefore, reduce the amount of inheritance tax that is payable upon death.
 By achieving the reduced inheritance tax rate of 36%, the beneficiaries in the will i.e. the charity(ies) and other beneficiaries will receive more.
-Charitable giving can be included in a will via either fixed legacies i.e. cash sums or shares of your estate being left the charity.
+Charitable giving can be included in a Will via either fixed legacies i.e. cash sums or shares of your estate being left the charity.

 It is important to note that, whilst testamentary freedom exists in England and Wales, i.e. you can leave your estate to whomever you wish, it is equally important to consider any challenges against your estate from people who feel that they should have been reasonably provided for.
 If you do not consider this, you may open your estate up to challenge and result in costs being incurred by your estate in defending the claim, which may undo any inheritance tax saving achieved by the charitable giving.